-After Dark CommissionMUSG After Dark programs a variety of themed weekend events all in the spirit of having a great time.
-Events take place on weekend nights throughout the semester and have included programs such as a Vegas-themed casino night, carnival, dodge ball tournaments and much more.
+After Dark CommissionThe After Dark commission programs a variety of themed events and late night activities in the spirit of having a great time.
+Events generally take place on Thursdays, Fridays and Saturdays throughout the year and have included programs such as a Vegas-themed casino night, carnival, dodge ball tournaments and much more.

 See our current budget.
 (PDF)